Your sex life, your way

 Here are some tips to help you incorporate this versatile toy into your sex life.

-Wife Vibrator Foreplay
+Using a Vibrator During Foreplay

 It’s common to fall into a routine when you’re in a long-term relationship.
 Before we were married and became parents, my husband and I had much more free time to spend in the buildup portion of sex.
 But foreplay is just as important a decade into marriage as it is when you’re dating.

 Your vibrator can help make foreplay a lot more interesting.
-Holding it against her clitoris is a classic move, but you might try gliding it across her vulva or stimulating her perineum while you give her oral sex.
+Holding it against her clitoris is a classic move, but you might also try gliding it across her vulva or stimulating her perineum while you give her oral sex.

 Get to know her erogenous zones — those extra-sensitive hotspots located all over her body (and yours!) — like the inner thighs, belly button, and nipples.